 Shawn is one of many area children fortunate enough to receive scholarships to attend camp programs designed especially for their needs.
 Harmony-funded health camps for children with diabetes, cancer and other illnesses offer traditional camp activities but also educate children on self-management of their disease.

 “One young boy said that before his camp experience he didn’t know there were so many kids like him with diabetes.
 It’s encouraging to see the difference we're making in their lives,” said Ray Dawson, former director of Camp Ko-Man-She.

-Growing up in a metropolitan housing community in Lebanon, 15-year-old David has had little opportunity to interact with children from other geographic locations, not to mention different economic and racial backgrounds.
+Growing up in a metropolitan housing community in Lebanon, David had little opportunity to interact with children from other geographic locations, not to mention different economic and racial backgrounds.

-Emily, a bright-eyed 11-year-old, is a four-year veteran of Camp Joy.
-"I like making new friends with kids that are different from me,"; she said.
-"Camp has helped me to learn how to work with others and to treat everyone the same.
+“I like making new friends with kids that are different from me,” said Emily, a longtime camper at Camp Joy.
+“Camp has helped me to learn how to work with others and to treat everyone the same.
 I wish all kids could go to camp.”

 Learn about our charitable funds , that help you make a difference in the lives of others.